🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 For example, individual component testing (integration tests) might show promising results and full functionality.
 However, when combined, something goes wrong and produces a bug.
 By only checking individual components, you wouldn’t be able to find out about the bug.

-With a proper End-to-End test, you can verify whether everything works correctly together as it should.
 Even integration testing doesn’t cover all of the system components of your software, and you might never know whether every aspect of your app clicks together.

-End-to-End testing is also one of the few functional types of tests that can be performed manually, as well as automated - which is done especially often in Continuous Integration.
+End-to-End testing is also one of the few functional testing types that can be performed manually, as well as automated - which is done especially often in Continuous Integration.
 In such a scenario, a chosen set of tests can be run automatically each time a new iteration is uploaded to the testing server.

-Benefits of end-to-end testing
+Benefits of End-to-end Testing

 End-to-End Testing Framework

-• Establishing test requirements in the preparation phase (including software and hardware requirements)
+1. Establishing test requirements in the preparation phase (including software and hardware requirements)

-• Creating proper documentation
+2. Creating proper documentation

-• Deciding what type of test environment will be used (production environment or independent test environment)
+3. Deciding what type of test environment will be used (production environment or independent test environment)

-• Preparation of test cases and general E2E design
+4. Preparation of test cases and general E2E design

-• Tracking of data input and output
+5. Tracking of data input and output

-• Test execution and evaluation
+6. Test execution and evaluation

 When executing E2E testing methods, developers usually follow an established E2E testing framework that guides you throughout the process, enumerating various tasks and responsibilities.
 The framework is relatively simple and consists of only three elements: